kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - When not given any command-line flags, `kubectl` will access the Space Management API Space (SMAS).

+This command is one of those requiring [OS namespace consistency](#os-namespace-consistency).

 The usage synopsis is as follows.